 GST 107.
 Introduction to Community Learning.
 2. Explores complex social issues related to community service.
 Students volunteer weekly at sites in the Greensboro community and connect their service, academic and personal development via electronic portfolios.
-The course also serves as an orientation to the Bonner Scholars program; enrollment is limited to new Bonner Scholars.
-CR/NC.
+The course also serves as an orientation to the Bonner Scholars program; enrollment is limited to new Bonner Scholars, CR/NC.

 GST 110.
 Quantitative Literacy.
 2. This course covers quantitative reasoning and provides a general overview of quantitative methods, geometry and graphics, applied arithmetic and algebra.
-Enrollment is limited to students who have not satisfied the quantitative literacy Guilford College Catalog 2018-19 page 65 of 233 requirement.
+Enrollment is limited to students who have not satisfied the quantitative literacy requirement.
 CR/NC.
-Fulfills quantitative literacy requirement.
+Fulfills quantitative literacy requirement (1998).